 - We recognize that retention of faculty and staff representing diverse populations is very important and needs attention.
 To this end, the Council on Diversity, Equity, and Inclusion has organized two groups that will meet regularly to provide opportunities for rest, relaxation, collegial support, and fun.
 Bishops of Color will include faculty and staff of color, and the Mosaic OWU Faculty & Staff Group for OWU’s faculty and staff who are part of LGBTQIA+ community/ies.

-- A new Accessibility Committee, led by Doug Koyle (Associate Dean for Student Success), is forming and will assist the University in identifying opportunities to increase access for individuals across campus.
-This committee will work as a subset of the larger Diversity, Equity, and Inclusion Council.
+- A new Accessibility Committee, led by Doug Koyle, associate dean for Student Success, has formed and is assisting the University in identifying opportunities to increase access for individuals across campus.
+This committee is completing its work as a subset of the larger Diversity, Equity, and Inclusion Council.

 - OWU has launched our JED Campus Partnership, a national initiative focused on improving college students’ mental health.
-The Healthy Minds survey was distributed to students this semester, and the results will help form the basis of a four-year strategic plan to improve the University’s support for students with mental health needs.
+The Healthy Minds survey was distributed to students in spring 2021, and the results will help form the basis of a four-year strategic plan to improve the University’s support for students with mental health needs.